Introduction to Saxon Warrior Relics

 Weapons

 Weapons are the most iconic warrior relics, and Saxon examples exhibit remarkable variety and quality.
-The most prestigious weapon was the sword, typically double-edged with a broad blade made by pattern‐welding—a technique that folded and twisted iron rods to create strong, flexible blades with surface patterns that resembled woven metal.
+The most prestigious weapon was the sword, typically double-edged with a broad blade made by pattern‑welding—a technique that folded and twisted iron rods to create strong, flexible blades with surface patterns resembling woven metal.
 Many swords were designed for slashing rather than thrusting, and their hilts often featured elaborate pommels and guards decorated with silver, copper alloy, or even gold inlay.
 A famous example is the sword found at the Sutton Hoo ship burial (Suffolk, England, early seventh century), which includes a pattern-welded blade, a gold-and-garnet pommel, and a guard inlaid with precious metal.
+Another notable example is the Bamburgh Sword, discovered in Northumberland and dating to the 7th–8th centuries; it is one of the best-preserved early medieval swords, showing advanced smithing techniques.
 Such swords were heirlooms, often named, and their ownership signified high rank and lineage.

 Axes were also common, ranging from small hand axes to large, heavy-bladed weapons like the bearded axe (a term derived from the blade's shape, which extended downward to provide a larger cutting surface).
 Viking-influenced axes from later Saxon periods show that the weapon became a symbol of free status.
 Spears, meanwhile, were the basic infantry weapon, used both for thrusting and throwing.
 Spearheads vary in shape—from leaf-shaped to long, slender forms—and are among the most frequent finds in Saxon cemeteries.
+The angon, a heavy throwing spear with a barbed head, was also used and left distinctive wounds.
 Arrowheads, though less commonly buried, appear in settlement contexts and indicate that archery was practiced for hunting and warfare.

 Weapon Foils and Shields